learnerdilip/server-frontend-auth-sample/README.md

 # Go to the folder containing the project

-# Copy the .example.env to a .,anv file and Replace the 'AWS_ACCESS_KEY_ID' and 'AWS_SECRET_ACCESS_KEY' with actual values
+# Copy the .example.env to a .env file and Replace the 'AWS_ACCESS_KEY_ID' and 'AWS_SECRET_ACCESS_KEY' with actual values

 $ npm install